matwerber1/aws-multi-account-cicd-pipelines-demo/README.md

 ### Infrastructure Pipeline

+This pipeline is used for launching CloudFormation stacks in your test and prod account.
+It expects that you will commit a `cloudformation.yaml` template to the CodeCommit repository's master branch in your DevOps account.
+This will trigger the pipeline to deploy the template as a new (or updated) stack, as further described below:

 ![](images/infrastructure-pipeline.png)

 1. CloudWatch Event triggers CodePipeline when a commit is made to the branch that the Event is configured to watch.